 Exercise Improves Academic Skills

 A lesser-known benefit of regular exercise is the claim that it might just make you smarter.
 When studies are going well and grades are improving, teens have more time to engage with their peers and enjoy an eclectic social life.
-The National Education Association (NEA) believes there is a strong link between physical activity and academic performance at school.
+There is a strong link between physical activity and academic performance at school.
 Researchers from the UK who analyzed a sample of five thousand children found that a moderate to high level of exercise correlated favorably with better academic performance and exam results.

 Teamwork and Cooperation